 Meanwhile, Dolores also reveals that just before uploading the paradise containing the hosts that she uploaded one last person to join them.
 Dolores saved Teddy’s brain and uploaded him into that host paradise where he can live a happy existence, far away from her.

 With that, Dolores escapes Westworld and goes to live in a place that Ford set up for her before any of this started.

 It seems that house that Arnold had built for his family but never completed because he killed himself was actually finished by Ford.
 But rather than turning it into a family home, Ford transformed the house into a place where Dolores could go to after escaping Westworld.

-See Dolores didn’t leave alone — she took four of those memory globes with her that contain the hosts.
+See Dolores didn’t leave alone — she took five of those memory globes with her that contain the hosts.
 She then used a replicator machine left by Ford to build a new Dolores body as well as a new Bernard.

 So all those scenes we’ve watched this season where Dolores is testing Bernard isn’t from the past when Bernard was first created but rather it’s in the present day after she left Westworld.
 She’s been working with the new Bernard clone to help fine tune him to the same person she faced back in Westworld.

 Dolores then tells Bernard that she is now armed with all the information about humanity, she plans to go out into the world and destroy them.
 She wants to annihilate humanity.
 But she created a new Bernard to serve as her counterpart — a host who wants to save everybody, hosts and humans alike.
 She tells him that they will most certainly be at odds with her mission to destroy humanity and Bernard wishing to save them.